by Calculated Risk on 4/07/2017 01:53:00 PM

 Private sector employment increased by 20,966,000 under President Clinton (light blue), by 14,717,000 under President Reagan (yellow), and 9,041,000 under President Carter (dashed green).

-There were only 1,921,000 more private sector jobs at the end of Mr. Obama's first term.
-Forty months into Mr. Obama's second term, there are now 10,306,000 more private sector jobs than when he initially took office.
+There were only 1,937,000 more private sector jobs at the end of Mr. Obama's first term.
+At the end of his second term, there were 11,756,000 more private sector jobs than when Mr. Obama initially took office.

 A big difference between the presidencies has been public sector employment.
 Note the bumps in public sector employment due to the decennial Census in 1980, 1990, 2000, and 2010.